Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 2015 | 2     | 1113      | 0.035        | 644       | 0.0171       | 405       | 0.0494       | 544       | 0.0147       |
 | 2015 | 3     | 864       | 0.0324       | 223       | 0.0269       | 263       | 0.0722       | 343       | 0.0058       |

+- Refund Rates Analysis: Refund rates for Mr. Fuzzy decreased post the initial improvements in September 2013.
+- Historical Perspective: Acknowledgment of anticipated high refund rates in August and September (13-14%).
+- Supplier Performance: Indication that the new supplier has contributed to improved refund rates for Mr. Fuzzy, with other products also showing satisfactory performance.

 ## Repeat Visitors - November 1, 2014